jarviscanada/jarvis_profile_builder/README.md

 # `profile.yaml`

-As a Jarvis consultant, this should be the only file you need to modify.
-Please see [Build your profile](##build-your-profile) section.
+This is the only file you should edit.
+The `profile_app.sh` will convert/render your `profile.yaml` into multiple formats for different purposes.

 YAML (a recursive acronym for "YAML Ain't Markup Language") is a human-readable data-serialization language (similar to JSON but more human-readable).
 It is commonly used for configuration files and in applications where data is being stored or transmitted.